Self-adjoint Laplacians and symmetric diffusions on hyperbolic attractors: Abstract

 \section{Abstract}

-We prove the existence of symmetric diffusions and self-adjoint Laplacians on (uniformly) hyperbolic attractors, endowed with SRB-measures.
-The proof is based on Dirichlet form theory.
-We observe some features of such diffusions, for instance, a quasi-invariance property of energy densities in the $u$-conformal case and the existence of non-constant harmonic functions of zero energy in the ergodic case.
+We construct self-adjoint Laplacians and symmetric Markov semigroups on hyperbolic attractors, endowed with Gibbs $u$-measures.
+If the measure has full support, we can also conclude the existence of an associated symmetric diffusion process.
+In the special case of partially hyperbolic diffeomorphisms induced by geodesic flows on negatively curved manifolds the Laplacians we consider are self-adjoint extensions of well-known classical leafwise Laplacians.
+We observe a quasi-invariance property of energy densities in the $u$-conformal case and the existence of nonconstant functions of zero energy.